 - Dedicate streets and roads to the County.
-The required dedication is 30 feet from the centerline for local streets, 45 feet from the centerline for secondary streets, and 55 feet from the centerline for collector highways. - Connect proposed exits and entrances to existing pavements. - Provide curbs, gutters, and sidewalks. - New on-site utility services must be placed underground unless the utility supplier requests otherwise. - Plans for management and disposal of surface drainage water(s) originating on-site. - Adequate drainage, potable water, and sewage disposal. - Provide fire protection facilities and access ways that meet requirements of Imperial County Fire Department/Office of Emergency Services. - When adjacent to property zoned for non-residential purposes, construct a seven-foot-high solid masonry wall. - A lighting plan, exterior lighting shall be directed away from adjacent properties and public roads. - Developments of 10 or more dwellings must provide a minimum 5 percent of the net area as usable open space.
+The required dedication is 30 feet from the centerline for local streets, 45 feet from the centerline for secondary streets, and 55 feet from the centerline for collector highways.
+Typical street widths are 60 feet for local residential streets, 70 to 84 feet for collectors, 102 to 136 feet for arterials, and 210 feet for expressways. - Connect proposed exits and entrances to existing pavements. - Provide curbs, gutters, and sidewalks. - New on-site utility services must be placed underground unless the utility supplier requests otherwise. - Plans for management and disposal of surface drainage water(s) originating on-site. - Adequate drainage, potable water, and sewage disposal. - Provide fire protection facilities and access ways that meet requirements of Imperial County Fire Department/Office of Emergency Services. - When adjacent to property zoned for non-residential purposes, construct a seven-foot-high solid masonry wall. - A lighting plan, exterior lighting shall be directed away from adjacent properties and public roads. - Developments of 10 or more dwellings must provide a minimum 5 percent of the net area as usable open space.